Cow Head (town)

-Cow Head is a town in the Canadian province of Newfoundland and Labrador.
+Cow Head is a town in Newfoundland and Labrador.
 The town had a population of 398 in the Canada 2021 Census.

 The Dr. Henry N. Payne Community Museum (c.
 1941) in Cow Head, Newfoundland and Labrador is on the Canadian Register of Historic Places.

 Cow Head is home to one of the longest sandy beaches in Newfoundland as well as a large area of sand dunes.
 It also has panoramic views of the Long Range Mountains of Gros Morne.
 An interesting geologic feature found at Cow Head is a section of the former continental margin of Laurentia which dipped into the Iapetus ocean.

 There is a walking trail leading to a lighthouse constructed in 1909 on the summer side or "head" of Cow Head.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Cow Head had a population of 398 living in 184 of its 225 total private dwellings, a change of from its 2016 population of 428.
 With a land area of 17.27 km2, it had a population density of in 2021.